 Its long history with Micro Focus, and its deep investment in COBOL which it didn’t want to risk losing, convinced the company to look at Visual COBOL.
 The development team had been using vi editor, the default editor that comes with the UNIX operating system, on its Linux machine.
 This did not keep version history and wasn’t suitable going forward.
 Visual COBOL for Eclipse provides advanced COBOL editing and debugging tools.
 Its continuous background compilation code analysis, code search, and remote compile, and debugging streamline application delivery for the development team.

 The move to Visual COBOL was well considered and the company chose to engage a Micro Focus consultant for a week to help familiarize the IT team with the new toolset.
 After setting up a test environment and ironing out any issues, Visual COBOL proved a wonderful solution, giving the team a whole new set of business practices for editing, testing, and troubleshooting its COBOL applications.
-The IT Manager comments: “We have integrated Visual COBOL with Microsoft Source Control so that we now know exactly who is editing what, along with a record of any code modifications.”
+The IT Manager comments:

 Users saw their change requests implemented faster because Visual COBOL for Eclipse enabled the development team to deploy tested changes without having to wait for the full system to compile and launch.
 This allows the team to respond more rapidly to business requirements.

 The team then turned their focus to the reporting issue.
 They wanted to eliminate using third party software to share COBOL data with the Windows applications.
 The IT Manager explains further: “We were excited by the launch of XDBC but it was rather limited and didn’t offer a 64 bit version to run on our Windows server.
 Further research led us to Micro Focus Relativity.”